 |State||Annual Mean Salary|

-How to Become a Subway or Streetcar Operator
+How do I Become a Subway or Streetcar Operator?

-Those who work as Subway and Streetcar Operators sometimes switch careers to one of these choices:
+Those who work as a Subway or Streetcar Operator sometimes switch careers to one of these choices: